Abdol-Hossein Farman Farma: Biography

 The Shah appointed Farmanfarma as governor general of Fars for a second time in 1916.
 His time in Fars coincided with a widespread famine as well as the Great Influenza Pandemic.
 He successfully managed both events and in the process organised Iran's first agricultural cooperative.
-He remained in Fars for four years until he was replaced by his nephew Dr. Mohammad Mossadegh.
+He remained in Fars for four years until he was replaced by his nephew Dr. Mohammad Mosaddegh.

-In 1921 a successful coup d'état organised by Sayad Zia-al-Din Tabatabai took place effectively ending Qajar rule and bringing Reza Khan to power.
+In 1921, a successful coup d'état organised by Sayad Zia-al-Din Tabatabai took place and effectively ended Qajar rule, bringing Reza Khan to power.
 Farmanfarma was arrested with his two eldest sons, Nosrat-ed-Dowleh who was the Minister of Foreign Affairs at the time, and Abbas Mirza Salar-Lashgar.
-Nosrat-ed-Dowleh was a leading candidate for accession to the Qajar throne after Ahmad Shah Qajar's exile and the new government kept all three in the Qasr-e-Qajar jail until it could consolidate its power base.
+Nosrat-ed-Dowleh was a leading candidate for accession to the Qajar throne after Ahmad Shah Qajar's exile and the new government kept all three in the Qasr-e Qajar Prison until it could consolidate its power base.
 FarmanFarma paid a significant ransom in order to secure the safe release of his two sons and himself.

 After his release, Farmanfarma made several gestures of support towards Reza Khan.
-Reza Khan had previously served under Farmanfarma as head of a machine gun detachment and had earned the nickname “Reza Maxim”.
+Reza Khan had previously served under Farmanfarma as head of a machine gun detachment and had earned the nickname "Reza Maxim".
 Perhaps uncomfortable that he had once served under Farmanfarma's command, and certainly resentful of his wealth, Reza Khan did not reciprocate, and even confiscated numerous assets belonging to Farmanfarma.
 The first being Farmanfarma's family home and garden in Palace Street, Tehran.
 The family was given only 24 hours to vacate the colossal property, which then went on to become the primary residence of Reza Khan.

 In 1937, Farmanfarma's son, Nosrat-ed-Dowleh, was arrested and ultimately assassinated.
 The demise of Nosrat-ed-Dowleh was a deep personal blow for Farmanfarma from which he never truly recovered.
 Farmanfarma had by then retired from politics and dedicated himself to managing his estate and overseeing the education of his surviving children.
 He also channelled a significant portion of his personal wealth into philanthropic activities.

-Farmanfarma passed away in November 1939 at the age of 81 and is buried in the Shrine of Shazdeh Abdol Azim.
+Farmanfarma died in November 1939 at the age of 81 and is buried in the Shah Abdol-Azim Shrine.
 He fathered 26 sons and 13 daughters by 8 wives.
 One his daughters married to Mohsen Rais, a diplomat.